avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 Especially critical feedback should relate the other person's behaviour to the company’s purpose, his/her role’s accountabilities, and the company’s core values.
-For example, with core values:
+For example, using core values:

 > Eric, you made a sarcastic comment toward John today.
 This is not in accordance
 > with our core values of mutual respect and balance of opinions.